mijalhasson/Data_Visualization_Task2/Readme.md

 ```

 - Finally it is time to change the updateChart because in this case we need that the colour of the communities changes depending on the stats.
-- It is necessary to remove the path because without this step we couldn't change the path from the given onee firstly.
+- It is necessary to remove the path because without this step we couldn't change the path from the given one firstly.
 Then we color the path with _assignCommunityBackgroundColor_:

 _./src/index.ts_